It’s time for [at long last]…Star Trek Saturdays #41!!!

 Like I said, this entire episode is pretty much one big laugh riot.
 Yeah, some of it is definitely dated–the nagging wife bit especially–but it all works thanks to the energy of the cast and the freewheeling attitude of the script.
 Although still a scuzz, Mudd is less creepy here.
 Now, he’s just one big joke.
 The goofy outfit he’s derived for himself and his loquaciousness help reinforce this.
 Carmel gives a tremendous performance.
 His rapport is amazing and it’s a wonder Mudd was never brought back after this outside of The Animated Series (reportedly, there was a plan for Mudd to appear in TNG, but it was never followed through).

 The rest of the cast is great too.
 Like I said, Spock gets a lot of great one-liners and Nimoy proves that one of the ways his unmistakable voice could work was as a dispenser of dry humor.
 Mild spoiler (but not really if you know how people usually trick robots in fiction), but the crew has to act completely irrationally and bonkers at one point.
 These scenes are about as funny and surreal as it gets.
 It’s very Batman ’66-ish in a lot of ways.

 Writer Stephen Kandel, who created Mudd, is clearly having a lot of fun here and you get swept along with it.
 Director Marc Daniels, back after “Mirror Mirror,” doesn’t have a whole lot of flashy tricks here, but he does bring a campy ’60s humor vibe to the whole affair.
 A little cheesy, sure, but great stuff.

-Thanks to Memory Alpha, the official Star Trek wiki for the pics and episode information, as well as Amazon Instant for hosting the show.
-We’ll see you next Saturday and until then, live long and prosper.
+Thanks to Memory Alpha for the pics and episode info and Amazon Instant Video for hosting the series.
+We’ll see you next time and until then and always, live long and prosper.